raebann/portfolio-jekyll-theme/README.md

 Fortunately, this site is fairly simple (and yours truly tried their best to make it accessible) so there shouldn't be too much for you to do.
 Mostly you'll need to make sure that any changes you make don't break the site's current level of accessibility.
 In that respect, there are three main things I can think of:

-* havin appropriate colour contrast;
+* having appropriate colour contrast;
 * adding descriptive text to icons and images; and
 * using semantic markup.